 Matilda Jane (born 21 June 1893 in Ballaghalare, Strabane)

 Robert (born 8 April 1895 in Ballaghalare, Strabane)

 Robert was nine when his mother died of heart disease in Coolermoney on 12 June 1904 (aged 44).

 After leaving school, Robert Whiteside worked as an agricultural labourer.

-During the Great War, Private Robert Whiteside served with the 2nd Battalion Royal Inniskilling Fusiliers in 12th Brigade of the 4th Division and, when he was killed in action on 15 October 1918 during the Allied offensive against all sections of the German line, the Battalion was in 109th Brigade of the 36th (Ulster) Division.
+During the Great War, Private Robert Whiteside (No. 27762) served with the 2nd Battalion Royal Inniskilling Fusiliers in 12th Brigade of the 4th Division and, when he was killed in action on 15 October 1918 during the Allied offensive against all sections of the German line, the Battalion was in 109th Brigade of the 36th (Ulster) Division.